yangkevin2/neurips2021-lap3/README.md

 ## MiniWorld and MiniGrid:

 Install the `gym-miniworld` and/or `gym-minigrid` (TODO) directories, which have our modifications from the original envs.
 Emphasis: install the one included in this folder, not the official version.
+Otherwise you will see crashes.

 ## Molecule: